ZeqingJin/cs289_project/README.md

 (2) Baseline models are examined after the dataloading in both 'classification_final' file and 'baseline2_final' file.
 (3) Evaluation on testing dataset: With the saved model checkpoints, the evaluation metrics are calculated based on the testing dataset.
 A csv file is also exported with detailed prediction results.
 (4) In the file folder model_checkpoints and logs, you can find the files used in the paper as well as the sample file matching with the 'ypinb' file history.
 (5) The training log results and testing results are visualized using 'training_log_result_visualization.py' file and 'testing_result_roc_curve.py' file.
-The figure is shown in Figure 3 of the paper.
+The figure is shown in the Figure 3 of the paper.